SeriousOldMan/Simulator-Controller/Docs/AI Race Engineer.md

 (And now you are ready for your next stint...)

 To have an error free session like this one, you must have a perfect setup for voice recognition.
 I strongly recommend using a headset, since alien noises might lead to false positives in Jonas voice recognition.
-Please see the section on [troubleshooting](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#troubleshooting), if you need some hints.
+Please see the section on [troubleshooting](https://github.com/SeriousOldMan/Simulator-Controller/wiki/AI-Race-Engineer#troubleshooting), if you need some hints.

 ## Installation

 Not much to do here, since Jona is a fully integrated component of the Simulator Controller package.
-Of yourse, you have to configure the Simulator Controller software, before you can use the Virtual Race Engineer.
+Of yourse, you have to configure the Simulator Controller software, before you can use the AI Race Engineer.
 Please read the [installation documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration) for a complete overview of the steps required, especially the installation and configuration for [Voice Control](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-voice-control).
 You might want to have a look at the ["Race Engineer" plugin arguments](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-race-engineer), since this plugin controls Jona during your simulator sessions.

 ### Installation of Telemetry Providers

-Jona acquires telemetry data from the different simulation games using so called telemtry providers, which in most cases read the [required data](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#telemetry-integration) from a shared memory interface.
+Jona acquires telemetry data from the different simulation games using so called telemtry providers, which in most cases read the [required data](https://github.com/SeriousOldMan/Simulator-Controller/wiki/AI-Race-Engineer#telemetry-integration) from a shared memory interface.
 In general these are already included in Simulator Controller and there is nothing to do, but for *Assetto Corsa*, *rFactor 2* and *Le Mans Ultimate*, you need to install a plugin into a special location for the telemetry interface to work and for *Automobilista 2* and *Project CARS 2* a change in the settings is necessary.

-Please, note that all of this also applies to all other Virtual Race Assistants, but you have to do it only once, of course.
+Please, note that all of this also applies to all other AI Race Assistants, but you have to do it only once, of course.

   1. *Assetto Corsa*